Loonar ApS Data Processing Agreement

 3.1 Processor shall ensure that persons authorised to process Personal Data on its behalf are subject to an appropriate duty of confidentiality, whether contractual or statutory.

 3.2.
 Processor shall ensure that such persons only have access to Personal Data to the extent strictly necessary to perform their tasks for Processor and Controller, in accordance with the principle of least privilege.
 The list of persons to whom access has been granted shall be kept under periodic review.
 On the basis of this review, such access shall be withdrawn if access is no longer necessary.
+Such access shall be solely for the purposes of maintaining and developing the platform and shall not be used in any other way.

 3.3.
 Processor shall at the request of the Controller demonstrate that the concerned persons under the Processor’s authority are subject to the duty of confidentiality specified in Clause 3.1.